Bar Association 2013-2014 Officer Profiles

-J. Robert Weisberger, Jr., Esq. is President-Elect of the Rhode Island Bar Association.
+J. Robert Weisberger, Jr., Esq. is President of the Rhode Island Bar Association.
 He is counsel with Edwards Wildman Palmer, LLP serving in the firm’s litigation management department representing CVS as national litigation counsel.
-Bob is a member of the Rhode Island Bar Association’s Executive Committee and House of Delegates.
+Bob is a member of the Rhode Island Bar Association’s Executive Committee and House of Delegates, and he chairs the Bar Association’s Task Force on the Unbundling of Legal Services.
 He has chaired the Bar’s Government Relations Committee and the Annual Meeting Planning Committee.
 He has also served on several of the Bar’s standing committees.
 Bob is a Rhode Island Bar Foundation Fellow and a member of the American Bar Association.
 For many years, he served as a member of the Board of Directors and Executive Committee of McAuley House.
 He serves his town of Smithfield as its Town Moderator.
 He and his wife Gail have two children.

-Bruce W. McIntyre, Esq., is Treasurer of the Rhode Island Bar Association.
-He has been legal counsel to the Rhode Island Department of Health, Board of Medical Licensure and Discipline since 1991.
-His legal expertise is in the areas of medical regulation of physicians, physician assistants, chiropractic physicians, and acupuncture and oriental medicine.
-He is an immediate past Director at the Federation of State Medical Boards of the US, Inc., Dallas, Texas.
-Bruce also advises the Rhode Island Director of Health on legal and legislative issues.
-He has served as an administrative hearing officer for the Boards of Pharmacy, Nursing, Dentistry and Certificate of Need.
+Bruce W. McIntyre, Esq., is President-Elect of the Rhode Island Bar Association.
+He is the Director of Program Oversight at the Executive Office of Health and Human Services.
+He was legal counsel to the Rhode Island Department of Health, Board of Medical Licensure and Discipline since 1991.
+His legal expertise is in the areas of medical regulation of hospitals, physicians, physician assistants, chiropractic physicians, and acupuncture and oriental medicine.
+He is an immediate past Director at the Federation of State Medical Boards of the US, Inc. (FSMB), Dallas, Texas and Administrators in Medicine (AIM).